OmIImO05/omiimo.github.io/README.md

 # omiimo.github.io
 Hello!
 This is Shabiha Hossain.
 Currently I am a PhD student of Geography and Sustainability in The University of Tennessee.
 I am kind of a Jon Snow of coding.
 Still going to try myself eduacate a bit.
-Thank you visitig my website and for wasting your precious time.
+Thank you for visiting my website and wasting your precious time.

 ![](https://media.tenor.com/D609Ay5PK5QAAAAi/skill-issue-coding.gif)